-

 Zhougui Nong Xiang: Deep Roasted Cinnamon – The Treasure of Wuyi Shan

-Rougui Nong Xiang (Chinese: 武夷肉桂, pinyin: wǔyí ròuguì) is a special type of oolong tea that comes from the Fujian Province of China, more specifically from the Wuyi Mountains.
-Its name translates as "fleshy cinnamon with a strong aroma," and it fully reflects the character of this tea.
+Rougui Nong Xiang (Chinese: 武夷肉桂, pinyin: wǔyí ròuguì) is a special type of oolong tea native to China's Fujian province, more specifically, the Wuyi Mountains.
+Its name translates as "fleshy cinnamon with a strong aroma," and it perfectly captures the character of this tea.
 Origin: Wuyi Mountains (Chinese: 武夷山, pinyin: wǔyíshān), Fujian Province (Chinese: 福建, pinyin: fújiàn), China.

-This cliff oolong got its name for its rich aroma, similar to the smell of brown wood.
-The plantations where Zhougui is grown are located in the central part of the Wuyishan Nature Reserve, where the soil is rich in minerals and the steep cliffs are washed by mountain streams.
+This cliff oolong tea got its name from its rich aroma, reminiscent of brown wood.
+The plantations where Rougui is grown are located in the central part of the Wuyishan Nature Reserve, where the soil is rich in minerals and the steep cliffs are washed by mountain streams.

-The best harvest is considered to be the one collected in spring and left until autumn.
-The Chinese believe that processed tea should rest so that the "qi" of fire leaves the tea leaf.
-Thanks to this, the tea turns out soft and aromatic.
+The best harvest is considered to be that harvested in spring and left to rest until autumn.
+The Chinese believe that processed tea needs to rest, allowing the "chi" of fire to leave the tea leaves.
+This results in a soft and aromatic tea.

-The manufacturing process begins with drying in the open air, then the leaves are crushed until the juice is released, which allows the fermentation to speed up.
-After this, the raw material is allowed to rest and be saturated with oxygen.
-The process is completed by roasting in hot boilers and final drying over coals.
+The production process begins with air-drying, then crushing the leaves until the juices are released, which accelerates fermentation.
+After this, the leaves are allowed to rest and oxygenate.
+The process is completed by roasting in hot cauldrons and final drying over coals.

-Zhou Gui is a tea with a centuries-old history.
+Rougui is a tea with a centuries-old history.
 Long before the Qing Dynasty, it was a favorite drink of Taoist and Buddhist monks.
-According to legend, a Taoist named Tsung Zi Po discovered a tea bush near the cave of his teacher, in which he meditated, and then passed into another form of existence.
-Considering this find as a gift from above from the teacher, the Taoist transplanted this tea bush to the temple grounds.
-Thus, Zhou Gui came to the Buddhists, and then to local farmers.
+According to legend, a Taoist named Tsung Zi Po discovered a tea bush near his teacher's cave, where he meditated and subsequently transformed into another form of existence.
+Considering this discovery a gift from his teacher, the Taoist transplanted the tea bush to the temple grounds.
+Thus, Rougui came to the Buddhists and then to local farmers.

 What makes Zhougui Nong Xiang special?

-- Deep Roast: Thanks to the unique processing technology, the tea acquires a rich, deep aroma with pronounced notes of cinnamon, toasted bread and even light fruity tones.
+- Deep Roast: Thanks to a unique processing technology, the tea acquires a rich, deep aroma with pronounced notes of cinnamon, toasted bread, and even light fruity nuances.

-- Mild Taste: Despite being heavily roasted, the taste of Rougui Nong Xiang is surprisingly soft and rounded, with a pleasant aftertaste.
+- Mild Flavor: Despite being heavily roasted, Rougui Nong Xiang has a surprisingly soft and rounded flavor with a pleasant aftertaste.

-- Versatility: This tea opens up gradually, revealing new facets of its taste and aroma with each new infusion.
+- Versatility: This tea unfolds gradually, revealing new facets of its taste and aroma with each new infusion.

-- Health Benefits: Like many other oolongs, Zhougui Nong Xiang is rich in antioxidants, vitamins and minerals.
-It helps improve digestion, boost immunity and relieve stress.
+- Health benefits: Like many other oolong teas, Zhougui Nong Xiang is rich in antioxidants, vitamins, and minerals.
+It helps improve digestion, boost immunity, and relieve stress.

 How to brew Zhougui Nong Xiang?

-To fully utilize the potential of this tea, it is recommended to use the following guidelines:
+To fully appreciate the potential of this tea, it is recommended to use the following guidelines:

 - Water temperature: 95-100°C